Multyp/Multyp/README.md

 ### Hi there 👋

+I'm a student at Epitech Paris in 1st year, reinforcing my skills mostly in C.

+I work on web side projects to learn all there is to learn about it and I'm currently learning NodeJS en VueJS

 <!--
 **Multyp/Multyp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.